 Frequently Asked Questions (FAQs)

 Q7.
-What is the minimum qualifying percentage for SC/ST candidates?
+What are the qualifying marks for SC and ST candidates?